◊◊◊◊

 3/4 cup water

 Mix cocoa and sugar substitute in a saucepan.
-Add water and half & half.
+Add water and half & half or cream.
 Heat until hot but not boiling.

 Mexican Coffee